 The perceived performance is dependent on many factors such as frequency, latency and throughput.
-Which factor that has the dominating effect is application specific.
-There is also a correlation between the performance factors, that is, achieving high frequency can add latency, wide datapaths for throughput can affect frequency etc.
+Which factor has the dominating effect is application-specific.
+There is also a correlation between the performance factors, for example, achieving high frequency can add latency and wide datapaths for throughput can affect frequency.